Natural Colours

 FDA Corrects Methanol Specification For Gardenia Blue In Foods

-The US FDA has corrected the methanol limit for gardenia (genipin) blue food colorant from 6 ppm to 300 ppm, effective August 29, 2025.
-This revision rectifies a technical error, providing manufacturers with accurate compliance thresholds for natural blue pigments in food and beverage applications.
+The US FDA has corrected the methanol limit for gardenia blue food colorant from 6 ppm to 300 ppm, effective August 29, 2025.
+This adjustment rectifies a technical error and provides food manufacturers with a more achievable and accurate compliance threshold for natural blue pigments.

 eping.wto.orgUnited StatesUnited States